 Furthermore, several Lebanese participants had considerable trouble obtaining the visa necessary for travel to Poland.
 They were eventually successful, but only visas of the shortest possible duration, barely adequate, were granted.

 The congress was nevertheless a great success.
 The first session of speakers was held in a ground-floor hall in the Parliament building on March 27th, co-chaired by Wanda Nowicka, a feminist, left-wing member of Parliament and vice-marshall (vice-speaker) of the Diet (Sejm or lower chamber of the Polish Parliament) and Nina Sankari, vice-president of the Atheist Coalition.
-Among the speakers at this session were: Mario Ramadan of Freethought Lebanon, Sue Cox of Survivors Voice Europe, an organization of former victims of sexual abuse by priests, Rene Hartmann of Atheist Alliance International (AAI), Dorota Wójcik of Wolność od Religii (Freedom From Religion) Foundation, Anna Dryjańska, feminist and secular activist from the web site Watykanizacja (Vaticanization), Małgorzata Marenin who is suing archbishop Jozef Michalik (for having declared that pedophilia is caused by feminism and broken families) and Barbara Nowacka of the anticlerical political party Twój Ruch (Your Movement).
+Among the speakers at this session were: a representative of Freethought Lebanon, Sue Cox of Survivors Voice Europe, an organization of former victims of sexual abuse by priests, Rene Hartmann of Atheist Alliance International (AAI), Dorota Wójcik of Wolność od Religii (Freedom From Religion) Foundation, Anna Dryjańska, feminist and secular activist from the web site Watykanizacja (Vaticanization), Małgorzata Marenin who is suing archbishop Jozef Michalik (for having declared that pedophilia is caused by feminism and broken families) and Barbara Nowacka of the anticlerical political party Twój Ruch (Your Movement).

 The next day, March 28th, a second parliamentary session was held; this time with a more academic tenor, on the theme “Bioethics and Freedom of Scientific Research.”
 It was held in the large Column Hall directly above the hall where the first session was held.
 Several professors gave lectures, among them Charles Susanne of the Université libre de Bruxelles (Free University of Brussels) and member of the Polish Academy of Sciences, two French academics speaking for the French National Freethought (including the organization’s president Jean-Sébastien Pierre), and several from Polish universities.
 A talk was also given by Gauthier Ngumbu of the Congolese Freethought (Democratic Republic of Congo).